 The 4-year BFA in Interior Studies, ranked 3rd in the U.S. by Design Intelligence, explores the spatial possibilities of adaptive reuse through design studio and related courses while incorporating a liberal arts curriculum.
 The program begins in the first year with Experimental and Foundation Studies.
 The students join the department with a major declaration in spring of Freshman year.

 The 2+ year MDes in Interior Studies focuses broadly on the potential of interventions within the existing built environment through two different options of study: Adaptive Reuse (AR) or Exhibition and Narrative Environments (EXNE).

 The 1+ year MA in Adaptive Reuse is a post-professional immersion into altering and intervening in existing structures.

 Ranked 2nd in the U.S. by Design Intelligence, both graduate programs offer a specialist design education in the alteration of existing built environments.
 They share the pedagogical objective of designing interventions in the existing built environment but diverge in their approach.
-Studies begin with an immersive summer program in either a 6-week study of the fundamentals of design in Providence (MDes 2019, June 27-August 9) or a 7-week focus on adaptive reuse through both a design and travel program based in Copenhagen, Denmark (MA 2019, June 12-August 1).
+Studies begin with an immersive summer program in either a 6-week study of the fundamentals of design in Providence (MDes 2019, June 17-July 26) or a 7-week focus on adaptive reuse through both a design and travel program based in Copenhagen, Denmark (MA 2019, June 10-July 26).